MISP/misp-rfc/misp-taxonomy-format/raw.md

 # Introduction

-Sharing threat information became a fundamental requirements in the Internet, security and intelligence community at large.
+Sharing threat information became a fundamental requirements on the Internet, security and intelligence community at large.
 Threat information can include indicators of compromise, malicious file indicators, financial fraud indicators or even detailed information about a threat actor.
 While sharing such indicators or information, classification plays an important role to ensure adequate distribution, understanding, validation or action of the shared information.
 MISP taxonomies is a public repository of known vocabularies that can be used in threat information sharing.

-Machine tags were introduced in 2007 [@?machine-tags] to allow users to be more precise when tagging their picture with geolocation.
+Machine tags were introduced in 2007 [@?machine-tags] to allow users to be more precise when tagging their pictures with geolocation.
-So a machine tag is a tag which use a special syntax to provide more information to user and machines.
-Machine tags are also known as triple tags due to the their format.
+So a machine tag is a tag which uses a special syntax to provide more information to users and machines.
+Machine tags are also known as triple tags due to their format.

-In MISP taxonomy context, machine tags help analysts to classify their cybersecurity events, indicators or threats.
-MISP taxonomy can be used for classification, filtering, triggering action or visualization depending on their use in threat intelligence platforms like MISP [@?MISP-P].
+In the MISP taxonomy context, machine tags help analysts to classify their cybersecurity events, indicators or threats.
+MISP taxonomies can be used for classification, filtering, triggering actions or visualisation depending on their use in threat intelligence platforms such as MISP [@?MISP-P].

 ##  Conventions and Terminology